volumio/volumio-plugins/plugins/music_service/volspotconnect2/readme.md

 ## Last changes

+Febuary 26th 2019

+- fix for mixer set to "none" from @ashthespy

 Febuary 25th 2019

 - fix from ['@ash'](https://github.com/ashthespy) for the problem of next track due to Spotify change